FAQ’s

 Currently, the County of Monterey is in the process of developing new rules and regulations for vacation rentals.
 Consequently, PBC is not issuing consent for vacation rentals until the County has completed its rule-making process.

-Del Monte Forest property owners can file an anonymous complaint about a vacation rental in two ways:
+Del Monte Forest property owners can file an anonymous complaint about a vacation rental online with the County (https://secure.hostcompliance.com/complaints/type).

 What are the allowable hours of construction and/or noise in the Forest?